About Some Client Authors Stopping Updates#

 chrome://settings/security

-【Use Secure DNS】 (In the new version of Chrome, it is called 【Encrypt the names of the websites you visit】), disable it.
+【Use Secure DNS】 (In the new version of Chrome, it is called 【Encrypt the names of the websites you visit】), turn off.

 -